AppPlatform-Templates/supervisord-appplatform/README.md

 Your app will be deployed with **2 processes running**:
 - ✅ Flask web service (port 8080)
-- ✅ OpenTelemetry agent (sidecar)
+- ✅ OpenTelemetry Collector (sidecar)
-- ✅ Both managed by supervisord (PID 1)
+- ✅ Both managed by supervisord

 Visit the app URL to see the live process dashboard!